 We’ve created a free printable with all the symbols and their meanings so you can display them in your home during this time of year.

-It’s December, a joyous time for family, friends, time together, gifts, and lots of food.
+It’s December, a joyous time for family and friends, time together, gifts, and lots of food.
 Amid all the amazing chaos, we sometimes lose track of the real “reason for the season”, which is to celebrate the birth of our Savior, Jesus Christ.

 Need more Christ-centered ideas?
 Be sure to check out this article: 14 Ways to Keep Christ in Christmas with Children